DonMask/Quantum-Reinforcement-Learning-Theoretical-Framework-and-Experimental-Results/README.md

 ---

 ## Acknowledgments
-We express our gratitude to the xAI and IBM Quantum teams for their invaluable support.
+We express our gratitude to the IBM Quantum teams for their invaluable support.

 *Teodor Berger, May 2025*